• Skip to main content

 And to ensure it was not gritty, I blended it into a powder first to essentially make homemade powdered "sugar."
 Did you know you can turn any granulated sweetener into a powder by blending it in a blender?
 It's true!
 And it only takes 10 seconds.

-Word of caution on store-bought powdered monkfruit.
+Word of caution on some store-bought powdered monkfruit.
 Be sure to check your label.
-The Lakanto brand powdered monkfruit is labeled 2x.
-It’s TWICE as sweet as regular monkfruit.
-So if that’s what you want to use, cut the sweetener amount in half.
-This may result in bars that are a little more fragile or melty since there’s less substance to thicken or for the “glue” that holds them together.
+Some are labeled 2x or TWICE as sweet as regular monkfruit (not measuring 1:1) So if that's what you want to use, cut the sweetener amount in half.
+This may result in bars that are a little more fragile or melty since there's less substance to thicken or for the "glue" that holds them together.

 Alternatives to homemade monkfruit: powdered Swerve, powdered coconut sugar, regular powdered sugar.